Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: Proof of Theorem (Continuous Bias)

 For a point near the boundary of the support, we extend the expectation beyond the support of the density.
 As an example if $\mathbf{X}$ is near the boundary of $\mathcal{S}_{X}$, then we get

-We only evaulate the density $f_{X}$ and its derivatives at points within the support when we take its Taylor series expansion.
+Note that we are technically evaluating the density $f_{X}$ at points outside of the support in $T_{1,X}(\X)$.
+However, to obtain an expression for this integral, we take a Taylor series expansion of $f_{X}$ at the point $\X$ which is inside the support.
 Thus the exact manner in which we define the extension of $f_{X}$ does not matter as long as the Taylor series remains the same and as long as the extension is smooth.
-Thus the expected value of $T_{1,X}(\mathbf{X})$ gives an expression of the form of (\ref{eq:E_fx}).
-For the $T_{2,X}(\mathbf{X})$ term, we can use multi-index notation on the expansion of $f_{X}$ to show that
+Thus the expected value of $T_{1,X}(\X)$ gives an expression similar to that of the interior point case in (\ref{eq:E_fx-1}).